-- AU-1.4.19 Arranging deals in financial instruments means making arrangements with a view to another person, whether as principal or agent, buying, selling, subscribing for or underwriting deals in financial instruments.
-This activity does not include the execution of a deal for which the arrangement has been made. - AU-1.4.20 A person does not carry on an activity specified in Rule AU-1.4.19 if the arrangement does not bring about the transaction to which the arrangement relates. - AU-1.4.21 A person does not carry on an activity specified in Rule AU-1.4.19 if a person's activities are limited solely to introducing clients to licensees. - AU-1.4.22 The exclusion in Rule AU-1.4.21 does not apply if the agent receives from any person, other than the client, any pecuniary reward or other advantage, for which he does not account to the client, arising out of his entering into the transaction.
-Thus, if A receives a commission from B for arranging credit or deals in investment for C, the exclusion in Rule AU-1.4.21 does not apply. - AU-1.4.23 A person does not carry on an activity specified in Rule AU-1.4.19 merely by providing the means of communication between two parties to a transaction.
+- AU-1.4.19 Arranging deals in financial instruments means making arrangements on behalf of another person, whether as principal or agent, buying, selling or subscribing for deals in financial instruments.
+This activity does not include the execution of a deal for which the arrangement has been made. - AU-1.4.19A For Category 3 Investment Firms, the activity of arranging the deals is limited to handling the administration arrangements only. - AU-1.4.20 A person does not carry on an activity specified in Rule AU-1.4.19 if the arrangement does not bring about the transaction to which the arrangement relates. - AU-1.4.21 A person does not carry on an activity specified in Rule AU-1.4.19 if a person's activities are limited solely to introducing clients to licensees. - AU-1.4.22 The exclusion in Rule AU-1.4.21 does not apply if the agent receives from any person, other than the client, any pecuniary reward or other advantage, for which he does not account to the client, arising out of his entering into the transaction.
+Thus, if A receives a commission from B for arranging credit or deals in investment for C, the exclusion in Rule AU-1.4.21 does not apply.

+AU-1.4.23 A person does not carry on an activity specified in Rule AU-1.4.19 merely by providing the means of communication between two parties to a transaction.